eclipse-edc/Connector/samples/04.3-open-telemetry/README.md

-# Visualize tracing of connectors with Open Telemetry and Jaeger
+# Telemetry with OpenTelemetry and Micrometer

-This sample builds on top of [sample 04.0-file-transfer](../04.0-file-transfer) to show how you can generate traces with Open Telemetry and collect and visualize them with [Jaeger](https://www.jaegertracing.io/).
+This sample builds on top of [sample 04.0-file-transfer](../04.0-file-transfer) to show how you can:

+- generate traces with [OpenTelemetry](https://opentelemetry.io) and collect and visualize them with [Jaeger](https://www.jaegertracing.io/).
+- automatically collect metrics from infrastructure, server endpoints and client libraries with [Micrometer](https://micrometer.io) and visualize them with [Prometheus](https://prometheus.io).

 For this, this sample uses the Open Telemetry Java Agent, which dynamically injects bytecode to capture telemetry from several popular [libraries and frameworks](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation).

-In order to visualize and analyze the traces, we need to use an [OpenTelemetry exporter](https://opentelemetry.io/docs/instrumentation/js/exporters/) to export data into the Jaeger tracing backend.
+In order to visualize and analyze the traces and metrics, we use [OpenTelemetry exporters](https://opentelemetry.io/docs/instrumentation/js/exporters/) to export data into the Jaeger tracing backend and a Prometheus endpoint.

 ## Prerequisites